AdiD858/ETL_Data_Quality/README.md

 Validation results are saved to `results/status_table.csv`.
-The output includes the test case ID, file name, status (pass/fail), and a message.
+The output includes the test case ID, file name, status (pass/fail), and the log message.

 ## 📄 Full DQA Specification

 See dqa_specification.md for detailed validation logic and column mapping.